 Caring for the Cotswolds helps to conserve, preserve and protect the Cotswolds – and you can be a part of it

-The Cotswolds Area of Outstanding Natural Beauty won’t stay outstandingly beautiful unless we help to protect the Cotswolds.
+The Cotswolds National Landscape won’t stay an area of outstanding natural beauty unless we help to protect the Cotswolds.

-When you buy a ticket for a Go Cotswolds tour, you can add a voluntary donation to the Caring for the Cotswolds visitor giving scheme.
-In 2022, we raised £781 for this scheme – and we’re delighted to say we’ve raised almost £3000 in total since we joined the scheme.
+Did you know, when you buy a ticket for a Go Cotswolds tour, you can add a voluntary donation to the Caring for the Cotswolds visitor giving scheme?
+In 2023, we raised £967 for this scheme – and we’re delighted to say we’ve raised over £3500 in total since we joined the scheme in 2017.

 Read on to find out more about Caring for the Cotswolds, Go Cotswolds’ role in the scheme, and how you can help.